Fabian144/ChasRecipeProject/README.md

-# Christmas recipe website - Julrecept för alla 🎄
+# Recipe website project - Julrecept för alla 🎄

 This is a group project made in 2025 by **Chas Academy Front-End Development/UX Design** students, as part of the **Front-end Development with frameworks course**.